 We hear it all of the time.
 Columbia, Missouri, is a great place to live.
 But you don’t have to tell us twice.
 We’ve been named:

 - No. 5 Best College Town (Sports Illustrated)

 - Top 30 College Town (Best College Reviews)

-- Top 100 Best Places to Live (seven consecutive years)
+- Top 100 Best Places to Live (nine consecutive years)

 - No. 6 Best Place to Retire (Kiplinger)

 And much more.
 From "Most Romantic" to "Least Stressed" to a "Best City for Working Women," the list goes on and on.
 See the complete list.